Electric street transport is equated with clean, breathable city air, something that opinion polls have constantly shown almost everyone wants.

 So (once again) maybe its time to take urban air pollution seriously???

-Introducing trolleybuses into British towns and cities would help Britain meet its commitment to cutting carbon dioxide emissions by 20% by 2010.
+Introducing trolleybuses into British towns and cities would have helped Britain meet its commitment to cutting carbon dioxide emissions by 20% by 2010.
 The House of Commons environmental audit committee says that carbon emissions from transport are 'still moving in the wrong direction' but apart from clobbering motorists with yet more taxes the govt. has failed to find effective ways to entice people out of their cars.
-Amazingly with respect to new tram schemes the government has actually taken pro-active steps to make the installation of new systems more expensive - see the Enough Stick!
+Amazingly with respect to new tram schemes the government actually took pro-active steps to deter these from coming into reality by making their installation more expensive - see the Enough Stick!
 How about Some Carrot page for more information.

 By attracting car users who would not switch to a motor bus electrification of Britain's urban bus routes could help reverse this upward trend.
 This would also help reduce overall road traffic levels too.